Last Updated on June 3, 2023 by Ryan Conlon | Read Time 8 min

 Age appropriate music is a great way to make school dances more fun for everyone involved.
 However, I think that there can be some confusion about what qualifies as a “school-appropriate” song.

-I believe that any song can be played at a school dance as long as it is appropriate for all ages.
+I believe that any song can be played at a School Dance or Prom as long as it is appropriate for all ages.

 Here’s a guide to what kind of pop songs you should play at your school dance.